 About Bob Carlson

-Carlson is an attorney.
+Mr. Carlson also was a Commissioner on the Fairfax County Redevelopment and Housing Authority.
+Carlson is an attorney and passed the CPA Exam.
 He received his J.D. and an M.S.
 (Accounting) from the University of Virginia and received his B.S.
-(Financial Management) from Clemson University and passed the CPA Exam.
+(Financial Management) from Clemson University.
 He also is an instrument rated private pilot.
-He is listed in several recent editions of Who’s Who in America and Who’s Who in the World.
+He is listed in many editions of Who’s Who in America and Who’s Who in the World.